 Orcs make pretty decent Destruction Warlocks, as do Gnomes, but it’s not by a lot.

 Best Alliance?
-Gnome, for the Mana and dagger expertise.
+Gnome, for the Mana.

 Pandarens will not be able to become Warlocks.